 Slightly brighter than the linseed oil version (No.1) due to the paler Walnut oil it is ground in.

-It is not just of historical importance the bottom line is this makes a better paint, it is made with flakes (hence flake white) of Lead Carbonate produced by stacking sheets of lead over a strong alkaline substance.
+It is made with flakes (hence flake white) of Lead Carbonate produced by stacking sheets of lead over a strong alkaline substance.
 These flakes when ground in oil have an irregular particle size leading to greater light refraction and a luminescence which is particular to genuine Flake White.
-Nowadays the few remaining Lead Whites are generally made with powdered, industrially produced Lead Carbonate from China and this essential characteristic of Flake White is lost.
-This paint is the real thing.